RSS

 Message me here or at seth dot herd at gmail dot com.

 I was a researcher in cognitive psychology and cognitive neuroscience for about two decades.
 I studied complex human thought using neural network models of brain function.
-Now I’m applying what I’ve learned to the study of AI alignment.
+I’m applying that knowledge to figuring out how we can align AI as it becomes capable of all the types of complex thought that make humans capable and dangerous.

 Research overview: